About the Program

 - Any Science or Math courses must be successfully completed within 7 years prior to enrolling in radiography courses.

-- Submit a Radiography Petition and Career Assessment Form to the Radiography Program with completed Career Assessment questions during the submission period.
+- Submit a Petition for Admission - Radiography to the Radiography Program with completed Career Assessment questions during the submission period.
 The submission period is every year from January 1st- January 31st.

-- The radiography program admission point worksheet will be completed for each student that submits a petition.
+- The Radiography Program Admissions Worksheet will be completed for each student that submits a petition.

 Due to class limitations, the College does not guarantee continuous enrollment between non-Radiography and Radiography courses.